 Succession is inevitable in a business.
-When the time comes to start thinking about retiring and/or transferring ownership, it is essential to understand common issues related to the process.
-When a closely-held business owner is asked about their succession plan, it is often a topic that receives little thought, due to the amount of time consumed with day-to-day operations.
-Every business owner has an emotional and financial investment in their company and often times, is reliant on the proceeds from their investment to fund retirement.
+When it comes to thinking about retiring or transferring ownership, it is essential to understand common issues related to the process.
+When a closely-held business owner is asked about their succession plan, it is often a topic that receives little thought due to the amount of time consumed with day-to-day operations.
+Every business owner has an emotional and financial investment in their company and often relies on the proceeds from their investment to fund retirement.
 The earlier an owner can design a succession plan in their career, the smoother it will make the transition and maximize the financial rewards.
-To help clients, prospects, and others understand the common issues faced in succession planning, Smith Schafer has provided a comprehensive summary of the common succession planning problems below.
+To help business owners understand the common issues faced in succession planning, our experts have provided a comprehensive summary of the common succession planning problems below.

 1. MIXED EMOTIONS

-For a majority of business owners, it can be hard to set a day to retire.
+For most business owners, it can be hard to set a day to retire.
 It makes it even harder when the person’s current position is owning and operating a business they have built from the ground up.
 A significant reason to create a succession plan is to circumvent mixed emotions during the succession.

-Uncertainty by the owner raises the chance for risk to occur in the succession process.
-The owner may find themselves hesitant to develop a plan because it outlines the inevitable end to their role in a business.
-To eliminate fear and indecision later in the process, it is important to focus on developing a plan in a timely manner.
+Uncertainty by the owner raises the chance for risk in the succession process.
+The owner may be hesitant to develop a plan because it outlines the inevitable end to their role in a business.
+To eliminate fear and indecision later in the process, it is crucial to focus on developing a plan in a timely manner.

-Developing a timeline could be the largest problem a business owner may have when they approach succession planning.
-Preparing a business’s succession plan forces the owner to think about their own mortality and even business competency as they progress in life.
-It may be an uncomfortable conversation to have, but it will be key in determining the livelihood of a business when resignation, death, retirement or disability occurs.
+Developing a timeline could be the most significant problem a business owner may have when approaching succession planning.
+Preparing a business’s succession plan forces the owner to think about their mortality and even business competency as they progress in life.
+It may be an uncomfortable conversation to have, but it will be vital in determining a company’s livelihood when resignation, death, retirement, or disability occurs.

-Recommendation: Become active in developing a succession planning.
+Recommendation: Become active in developing a succession plan.
 Think of the alternative, where there is nothing in place at all.
-If something happens to the owner or to another key person, the business structure is open to dissolve very quickly.
-Succession planning becomes a device to mitigate risk and provide foundation for the future.
+If something happens to the owner or another key person, the business structure is open to dissolution very quickly.
+Succession planning becomes a device to mitigate risk and provide a foundation for the future.

 3. IDENTIFYING A SUCCESSOR